We have written before about the importance of using the competitive intelligence (CI) you gather for decision-making support.

-Do they target specific market segments and, if so, how are they defined?
+Do they target specific market segments?
+If so, how are they defined?
 Other important marketing considerations include branding and advertising.
-What is the organization’s key messages and selling propositions?
+What are the organization’s key messages and selling propositions?
 What differentiates them and sets them apart?

-Sales and revenue performance and trends are also useful: Have sales increased, decreased or remained flat over time?
+Sales and revenue performance and trends are also useful.
+Have sales increased, decreased or remained flat over time?

-SWOT and other competitive analysis
+Going further to gain insights: SWOTs and other competitive analysis

-These are a few of the points that should be included in a competitor profile, and there is more information to gain so you can have better knowledge of your competition and how their business could affect your business.
+These are a few of the points that should be included in a company profile, and there is more information to gain so you can have better knowledge of your competition and how their business could affect your business.

 Getting the maximum return on your CI investment

 Now that you know the essential elements to building a solid company profile, the next step is to ensure that it adds value.
 To do that, consider these next steps:

 - Communicate your findings clearly and succinctly to your audience.
 Our Law Firm Librarian Guide to Competitive Intelligence is the perfect resource to help organize, analyze and present your insights.

 - Seek feedback on your reporting in order to address any gaps and improve future reports.